ntelx/nxfolio-db/README.md

 ## Installation
 ### Install PostgreSQL 14.2 [Refer to the download page](https://www.postgresql.org/download/)
+- [ ] Install pgadmin as well along with postgres server
 - [ ] Remember the password provided at the time of installation
 #### NXFolio DB setup with pgAdmin
 ##### Connect to local installed postgres server